- Actor, Director, Producer

 In 1982, he played the lead in the Raj Kapoor-directed movie, which was received with high critical acclaim, Prem Rog opposite Padmini Kolhapure, who won the Filmfare Award for Best Actress, and Raj Kapoor won Best Director and Best Editor at the same award function.
 Despite the movie opening to positive reviews, Rishi only received the Filmfare Award nomination for Best Actor and, unfortunately, did not win it, which continued his unlucky streak at award ceremonies.
 He, next, played the supporting actor to Amitabh Bachchan in the 1983 movie Coolie.
 Two of his famous and hit films during the late 80`s were with the actress Sridevi in Nagina (1986) and Chandni (1989).
 Chandni is considered a monumental movie in Rishi`s acting career because it brought an end to Yash Chopra`s lean phase and demonstrated that Rishi was still a profitable hero to invest in.
 The 90s were not the best for Rishi`s career apart from the movies Henna (1991) and Bol Radha Bol (1992) that were solo hero hits, and ensemble cast films like Damini (1993) and Deewana (1992).

 Although he signed Karobaar in roughly 1995, the movie only released after a five-year delay in 2000, after which Rishi became selective and revived his career with supporting roles in movies.
 His performance is movies Fanaa (2006), Namastey London (2007), Love Aaj Kal (2009), Agneepath (2012) and Kapoor and Sons (2016) have been received with immense critical acclaim.
 Rishi teamed along with his wife Neetu Singh in 2010 as the lead couple for the movie Do Dooni Chaar, which was well-accepted, and Anupama Chopra wrote, "It is a film with grace with inherent niceness and decency," but it was a below average grosser at the box office.
 Rishi was honored with the Filmfare Award for Lifetime Achievement in 2008 and the Screen Lifetime Achievement in 2016.
 He won the Filmfare Award and the Screen Award for Best Actor in Supporting Role for Kapoor and Sons in 2017.
-His 2019 release includes Jhootha Kahin Ka.
+His last few released include Jhootha Kahin Ka and The Body.

 As a Director